kernpunkt/llm-mem/packages/mcp/README.md

 **Using Templates:**
 - Templates are automatically applied based on the memory's category
 - Custom fields from templates are preserved when reading memories
+- Template fields are indexed and searchable (e.g., search for "author: John Doe" or "status: published")
 - Custom fields appear in the frontmatter when formatting as markdown or JSON
 - You can override template values by passing a `template` parameter: